marcellov7/cordova-media-session/README.md

 ## Platform Specifics

-- On iOS and Web browsers that support it, this plugin uses the standard Web Media Session API.
+- On iOS that support it, this plugin uses the standard Web Media Session API.
 - On Android, where the Web Media Session API is not available in WebView, this plugin provides a native implementation that mimics the behavior of the Web API.

 ## Notes